studentkittens/lncs-pandoc/paper.md

 dependencies.
 In the latter case the user is able to compile the software himself, possibly using the correct, working dependency.
-But in both cases the problem is shifted to the user of the software, while this is a clear problem of the original developer, especially if he is offering his product in a commercial way.
+But in both cases the problem is shifted to the user of the software, while this is a clear problem of the original developer -- especially if he is offering his product in a commercial way.

 # Application Containers

-In Marc 2013 ``Docker`` was released by *dotCloud* @dotcloud (a Platform as a Service company).
+In Marc 2013 ``Docker`` was released by *dotCloud* @dotcloud, a Platform as a Service company.
 The application, which is written entirely in Google's programming language *Go*, soon gathered attention from many large companies including Microsoft @dockerblog, IBM and others since they have seen ``Docker`` as a promising solution to the problems described above.